-Credential stuffing assumes great significance for fraudsters because the number of new people using digital channels is increasing daily.
+Credential stuffing assumes great significance for attackers because the number of new people using digital channels is increasing daily.
 These stolen details pave the way for account takeover attacks that can power a lot of downstream fraud.
 Draining the funds from a compromised account is just the starting point of many criminal activities.
-Apart from opening new lines of credit, stealing saved passwords, and committing payment fraud, fraudsters also exploit the compromised accounts to send out spam, orchestrate phishing scams and steal personal data.
+Apart from opening new lines of credit, stealing saved passwords, and committing payment fraud, malicious actors also exploit the compromised accounts to send out spam, orchestrate phishing scams and steal personal data.
 They also use these compromised accounts for more sinister crimes and anti-social activities such as human trafficking and terrorism.

 Automated credential stuffing is a headache for businesses

 Credential stuffing is a high-volume, low-value activity.
-To make it economically viable, fraudsters deploy bots that help scale up the attacks.
+To make it economically viable, cybercriminals deploy bots that help scale up the attacks.
 This ensures that even if a small percentage of the attacks are successful, their cumulative effect will be financially lucrative.
-Further, fraudsters use advanced bots that can mimic human behavior to bypass authentication mechanisms that require more nuanced human interaction.
+Further, attackers use advanced bots that can mimic human behavior to bypass authentication mechanisms that require more nuanced human interaction.
 This makes it even more challenging for digital businesses to fight the onslaught of automated credential stuffing attacks.

 The first step to preempting and stopping credential stuffing attempts is to identify attackers from authentic users.
 However, legacy bot prevention solutions cannot stand up to the sophistication of the modern bots.
 Instead, they end up introducing unnecessary friction for authentic users, while bots easily bypass the defenses.
 This degrades the user experience and can lead to customer resentment.

 Today, when businesses have an opportunity to expand their customer base by attracting new digital users, they cannot let bots and malicious humans hinder business growth.
-Further, fraud teams cannot review each user manually, as it is not only time-consuming but also prone to human error.
+Further, security teams cannot review each user manually, as it is not only time-consuming but also prone to human error.
 Businesses must, therefore, rethink their approach to fighting automated credential stuffing attempts and look for an approach that enables them to protect their customers’ and business interests long-term.

 Ward off attacks, focus on customer experience

-Authentic users can easily clear these challenges.
+Authentic users can easily clear these Arkose MatchKey challenges.
 This ensures their digital experience does not suffer in any way.
 Since the proprietary 3D puzzles are hardened against the most advanced machine vision technology, they cause bots and automated scripts to fail.
 Persistent malicious users continue facing incrementally complex challenges until they run out of resources trying to clear them.
 Should they choose to invest more time and resources, the economic viability of the credential stuffing attack depletes and bankrupts the fraud model, which forces attackers to give up and move on.

 To learn how Arkose Labs helps leading businesses sustain growth by warding off automated credential stuffing attacks while offering a seamless customer experience, schedule a demo now.